On February 1, 2021 at 6:00 pm CT, NAMI Texas will present the webinar, “If Not You, Then Who?”: Partnerships Between CIT Programs.

 November 10, 2020

 On the evening before Veterans Day 2020, NAMI Texas hosted a webinar titled, “Bipolar Disorder: Red Hot, Cold Blue, and You”, featuring Ben Beck, a U.S. Army veteran.

 The target audiences are veterans, allies of the veteran community, educators, families affected by bipolar disorder, and youth.

-The webinar will address the bipolar disorder diagnosis phase, the definition and process of bipolar biologically, mania and depression, the impact and process for veterans in and out of active status, first person point of view on the coping mechanisms during a trauma of diagnosis, the statistics and data relating on bipolar disorder, and process of seeking help.
+The webinar addressed the bipolar disorder diagnosis phase, the definition and process of bipolar biologically, mania and depression, the impact and process for veterans in and out of active status, first person point of view on the coping mechanisms during a trauma of diagnosis, the statistics and data relating on bipolar disorder, and process of seeking help.

 Ben is not a medical provider.
-Everything in the webinar will be presented from the perspective of an individual living with Bipolar Disorder 1.
+Everything in the webinar was presented from the perspective of an individual living with Bipolar Disorder 1.
 This includes his personal story of highs and lows prior to diagnosis (losing family, financial ruin, joblessness, downward spiral, compared to current success and how it happened); what loved ones/friends can do to support; audience interaction (virtual environment friendly) with quizzes/call outs/ open ended questions.